phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/2-run-automation-test.md

 ![alt text](./assets/automation.png )

-### 2.2 Write the script
+## 2.2.
+Write the automation test script
+**a.
+Write the script**
 + For samples of automation tests, go to https://github.com/kobiton/samples .
 + Choose a language for your test script, and decide whether you want to test on Android or IOS , and either do a web test or an app test.
 + Make sure in the code you specify your Kobiton username, API key and information under desiredCaps.

 Example:

 ```javascript